Intellectual Property And Caesar Salad

 [Ms. Charles] acknowledged that Pearl was itself inspired by another narrow, unassuming place, Swan Oyster Depot in San Francisco.

-Now, in the same spirit, couldn’t McFalrand argue that Ed’s Lobster Bar was “inspired” by Pearl ?
+Now, in the same spirit, could not McFalrand argue that Eds Lobster Bar was inspired by Pearl ?
 After all, how many original ideas are there when it comes to restaurants.
-Doesn’t Ruth’s Chris take it’s inspiration from Morton’s ?
-And can anyone really tell me the difference between Chili’s and TGI Friday’s ?
-Or Romano’s Macaroni Grill and The Olive Garden ?
-It’s food people, there are only so many ways you can make it.
+Can anyone really tell me the difference between Chilis and TGI Fridays?
+Or Romanos Macaroni Grill and The Olive Garden?
+It is food people, there are only so many ways you can make it.